Ayeshah123/SQL-ecommerce-DBdesign/README.md

 ## 📖 Overview

-This project demonstrates the design and implementation of a relational database for an e-commerce system using SQL Server.
+This project demonstrates the design and implementation of a relational database for an e-commerce system.
 The database models customers, products, suppliers, categories, orders, and order details while maintaining data integrity through primary and foreign key relationships.

 ---